nuxt/content/docs/content/en/writing.md

 Make sure to use the `<nuxt-content>` component to display the `body` of your markdown content, see [displaying content](/displaying).

-> You can check [GitHub syntax guide](https://guides.github.com/features/mastering-markdown/) to help you master Markdown
+> You can check the [basic syntax guide](https://www.markdownguide.org/basic-syntax) to help you master Markdown

 ### Headings